•

 • Conceptual articles—theoretical papers, debates on contemporary matters in health science fields, interprofessional education, leadership, ethics, and practice

-• Short papers/Brief reports—research in progress, completed research, or innovations in the field, conferences summaries
+• Short Reports—research in progress, completed research, or innovations in the field, conferences summaries

 Manuscript Category Descriptions